ravnforge/forge/README.md

 - 🌱 I’m currently learning Rust;
 - 👯 I’m looking to collaborate on web projects, modding projects;
 - 💬 I am happy to help where I can!
 Ask me anything;
-- ⚡️ Daily Inspiration: "Try to be a rainbow in someones cloud";
+- ⚡️ Daily Inspiration: "To be better than I was yesterday";
-- 📫 How to reach me: Message me on Discord ValRavn#9777;
+- 📫 How to reach me: Message me on Discord @ravnforgegaming;

 **Languages and Tools:**